AH-Miller/AH-Miller/README.md

 I am an aspiring data professional from Melbourne, Australia.

-I recently graduated with Distinction from The University of Melbourne with a Master of IT (AI specialisation).
+I recently graduated with distinction from The University of Melbourne with a Master of IT (AI specialisation).

 I am passionate about helping businesses harness data to drive meaningful and positive change.